2030481/learning_2023/ContributeandDemocratizeLearning/C_Programming/Course.md

-# Introduction to Programming
+# Introduction to C Programming
-## Introduction to Programming
+## Introduction to C Programming
-Understand the fundamentals of programming, which apply to virtually all languages.
+* C is a widely used programming language known for its efficiency and close-to-hardware capabilities.
+It's used in various applications, ranging from system programming to application development.

 ## Setting Up Your Environment
 * Install a Text Editor or IDE:*